Node-DC/Node-DC-EIS/README.md

 In Node.js server configuration file "Node-DC-EIS-cluster/config/configuration.js", parameter 'cpu_count' can be used to scale to various number of CPUs.
   - Default value is '0' which will use single CPU core or called monolithic mode.
   - With the value of '-1', it will use all available CPUs.
-  - It will use number of processes as specified by any other positive value
+  - It will use number of processes as specified by any positive number

 ## DB
 Employee Information is stored in DB (current implementation using MongoDB).
 For each run, DB is populated based on configuration parameters set in the "Node-DC-EIS/blob/master/Node-DC-EIS-client/config.json".